jeremypoulter/cvp2-authentication-test-tool/README.md

 Edit catt.conf's `OpenSSL` line to be the full path to apps/openssl (`echo $PWD/apps/openssl` might help).

+Note: Don't use this branch for anything besides this tool.
+We've made a change so that s_client ignores remote certificate failures, and that's usually not what you want.

 ## Get Keys

-To run the tool, you will need:
+To run the tool, you will need to get the following from [DTLA](http://www.dtcp.com/):

   * A production DTCP library.
   * A test DTCP library.